 The Corporation obtained its working interest in the Esperanza E&E Contract through the Shona Acquisition.
-The Corporation, through the Colombian branches of its wholly-owned subsidiaries, Geoproduction Oil and Gas GmbH and Shona Energy GmbH, owns a 100% working interest in the Esperanza block located in the Department of Cordoba in the Lower Magdalena Basin of Colombia.
+The Corporation, through its wholly-owned subsidiary, CNE Oil & Gas S.A.S., owns a 100% working interest in the Esperanza block located in the Department of Cordoba in the Lower Magdalena Basin of Colombia.

 The Esperanza block contains producing gas fields and one evaluation area (Cañahuate) operated under a contract with the ANH and produces dry natural gas for sale to local customers under long-term contracts.
 The most significant field is Nelson where the majority of the gas reserves are located.
-The average daily production of the Esperanza block for the three months and year ended December 31, 2019 was 14,245 boe/d and 14,263 boe/d, respectively.
+The average daily production of the Esperanza block for the three months and year ended December 31, 2020 was 10,980 boe/d and 12,576 boe/d, respectively.

-The Esperanza E&E Contract is currently in the second phase of an extended subsequent exploratory period (PEP-2) which expires on December 4, 2020.
+The Esperanza E&E Contract is currently in the second phase of an extended subsequent exploratory period (PEP-2) which expires on December 4, 2021.
 The work commitments associated with PEP-2 are the drilling of two additional A3 exploratory wells.
-The Corporation intends to fulfill the pending work commitments with the drilling of the Milano-1 and Faisan-1 A3 wells during the year ended December 31, 2020.
+The Corporation intends to fulfill the pending work commitments with the drilling of the Milano-1 and Faisan-1 A3 wells during the year ended December 31, 2021.